openebs-archive/cstor-csi/README.md

 # OpenEBS CStor CSI Driver

-CSI driver implementation for OpenEBS CSTOR storage engine.
+CSI driver implementation for OpenEBS CStor storage engine.

 ## Project Status

 This project is under active development and considered to be in Alpha state.

-The current implementation only supports provisioning, de-provisioning and expansion of cStor Volumes.
+The current implementation supports the following for CStor Volumes:
+1. Provisioning and De-provisioning
+2. Snapshots and clones
+3. Volume Expansion

 ## Usage